 Enjoy your next adventure through common sense and thoughtful preparation!

 Kingston Digital DataTraveler Flash Drive: I have at least a half dozen of these flash drives.
 They are perfect for storing copies of your vital documents as well as emergency contact numbers and photos of family members and pets.
-This particular 4GB flash drive is currently $8.10 with free shipping.
 For just a bit more, you can get the 8GB version which is a better value.

 Lodge Logic 4-Quart Cast-Iron Camp Dutch Oven: Love it love it love it.
 This is the perfect size for all types of things: baked beans, stews, and my favorite, peach cobbler.
 Watch for a review soon!
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.